 me to use a 104 - 334 (100 - 330 pf) capacitor and not the resistor.

-There is another way to reduce the power used at the expense of using more parts.
+There may be another way to reduce the power used at the expense of using more

-I will eventuall try this way and put up that schematic and power usage value after
+parts.
+I will eventually try this way and put up that schematic and power usage

 The LED, 47 KΩ Resistor, and the 1N4003 Diode.